micro/micro/docs/reference/README.md

 ```go
 func Publish(topic string, msg interface{}, opts ...PublishOption) error
 ```
 The Publish function has two required arguments: topic and message.
 Topic is the channel you're publishing the event to, in the case of a chat application this would be the chat id.
 The message is any struct, e.g. the message being sent to the chat.
-When the subscriber recieves the event they'll be able to unmarshal this object.
+When the subscriber receives the event they'll be able to unmarshal this object.
 Publish has two supported options, WithMetadata to pass key/value pairs and WithTimestamp to override the default timestamp on the event.

 ```go
 func Subscribe(topic string, opts ...SubscribeOption) (<-chan Event, error)